Nelnir/RemoteEnvTool/README.md

 For each remote environment you want to manage, define a host configuration:

+- `ALIAS`: Host name alias.
 - `HOST`: Name or IP of the remote server.
 - `USERNAME`: FTP username for accessing the remote server.
 - `PASSWORD`: FTP password for the above username.
-- `REMOTE_PATH`: Directory path on the remote server where the code should be transferred.
+- `REMOTE_PATH`: Directory path on the remote server where the code should be transferred. (can be blank)
 - `SCRIPT`: Telnet script that the tool should run after connecting for the first time. ('.' dot will be added)
 - `PORT`: Port on which Telnet service runs, default is 23.